aws-amplify/docs/docs/console/auth/import.md

 - At least one “Web app client”: an app client without a client secret
-- At least one “Native app client“: an app client with a client secret Run amplify push to complete the import procedure.
+- At least one “Native app client“: an app client with a client secret

 [Learn more about getting started with User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html) or